pantheon-systems/documentation/source/docs/guides/collaborative-development-github-pantheon.md

 remote: PANTHEON NOTICE:
 remote:
 remote: Environment 'dev' (branch: master) is currently in SFTP mode.
-remote: It cannot recieve git pushes until you disable this via the Pantheon dashboard.
+remote: It cannot receive git pushes until you disable this via the Pantheon dashboard.
 remote: If you are trying to push changes to a different branch or environment, try:
 remote:     git push origin [branch-name]
 remote: